tomandrewmroz/Chimptest/README.md

 # Chimptest
-Interactive game in a form of desktop application form
+Interactive game as a desktop application form